Armorines: Project S.W.A.R.M.: Plot

 A group of marines fitted with advanced futuristic suits of armor protect Earth from an invasion of extraterrestrial, spider-like beings.
 The marines protect the Earth by killing the spiders with their weapons.
 The game features 2 protagonists and playable characters, Tony Lewis and Myra Lane.
 Each character has a different load-out equipped with their Armorine suit.
 They are Armorines, a highly advanced, highly classified virtually indestructible fighting force equipped to survive the terrifying might of a nuclear conflict.

 Development

 Armorines was developed by Acclaim Studios London and uses the Turok 2: Seeds of Evil engine.
-By using a Nintendo 64 Expansion Pak, the Nintendo 64 version can output high-resolution graphics (640x480).
+By using a Nintendo 64 Expansion Pak, the Nintendo 64 version can output higher resolution graphics (480x360).
 It is also compatible with the Rumble Pak.

 Reception

 The Game Boy Color and Nintendo 64 versions received mixed reviews, while the PlayStation version received unfavourable reviews, according to the review aggregation website GameRankings.
 Doug Trueman of NextGen gave both the N64 and PlayStation versions negative reviews in two separate issues, first calling the former "a great step backward from Turok 2.
 If you're desperate to kill bugs, buy a can of Raid instead" (#62, February 2000); and later saying of the latter, "Like the plot of so many science-fiction horror flicks, this was a good idea gone horribly wrong" (#69, September 2000).
 In Japan, where the latter was ported and published by Acclaim Japan on 13 July 2000, Famitsu gave it a score of 21 out of 40.

 The Enforcer of GamePro said of the Nintendo 64 version, "If you're looking for the best corridor shooter on the N64 right now, Armorines is it.
 The frenetic action, challenging missions, and creepy graphics will keep you blasting away through those cold winter nights."
 (Note: GamePro gave the Nintendo 64 version three 4/5 scores for graphics, sound, and control, and 4.5/5 for fun factor.)
 However, Hyper said of the same console version, "Armorines had potential, but somehow it's been spoiled."